-The Scots-Irish are often lumped in with either the Scottish or Irish, but this group has such a distinct history and culture from either that they really need to count as an entity of their own.
+Are you proud to be Scots-Irish?
+You should be.
+While Scots-Irish identity is often associated with either Scottish or Irish heritage, this group has such a distinct and diverse history and culture that they should be counted as an entity of their own.

 Here's a map that shows areas of America with the greatest proportion of reported Scots-Irish ancestry: